Hackers Rest

 Modifying an Array

-To add an element to the end of the array, you can use the set element along with the last index of the array element.
+To add an element to the end of the array, you can use the set command along with the new final index of the array element.
+There is no append function as in other languages.

 @echo off